yveshoebeke/strexplode/README.md

 ### Results

-1. The function will return the result in an array of strings (char**).
-1. The provided 3'rd argument will contain the number of elements in the resulting array.
+1. The function will return an int of the number of elements in the resulting array.

 ---

+### Errors

+1. The function will return ```-1``` and print an error message to ```stderr``` if it could not complete its process.

+---

 ### Issues

 1. There are 2 open issues, see [here](https://github.com/yveshoebeke/strexplode/issues).
-1. They do not impact the validity of the result.
+1. These issues do not impact the validity of the result (it's just something tht annoys me).

 ---